 The construction of the Town Branch Trail-Distillery District has officially started.
 This section of trail is from Forbes Road at Manchester St. along Manchester to its intersection with Oliver Lewis Way.
 It includes the additional turn lanes at Manchester and Forbes.
-The contractor is ATS Construction and they have started installing erosion and sediment control along the corridor.
-You may also have noticed that Kentucky Utilities has started their relocation, with the other utilities just as Windstream, Spectrum, Metronet, Columbia Gas and KY American Water to follow.
-As the project progresses, I will be providing periodic updates.
-If you are on this email list and wish to be removed, please let me know.
+The contractor is ATS Construction and they have crews on-site working to construct the trail.

-The Legacy Trail Phase Three will connect previously completed phases of the trail to the east end.
-This phase of the trail includes on road and off road dedicated paths for bikers and pedestrians.
-Trail construction is currently ongoing.
-Work will occur on Fourth St. from Jefferson St. to Elm Tree Lane, Elm Tree Lane from Third St. to Fourth St. and Third St. from Elm Tree Lane to Midland Ave.
-Once completed in fall 2020, these dedicated bike lanes and sidewalks will connect our rural landscape to downtown Lexington creating a 12-mile trail from the Isaac Murphy Memorial Art Garden to the Kentucky Horse Park.
+The Legacy Trail Phase Three connects previously completed phases of the trail to the East End.
+This phase of the trail includes on-road and off-road dedicated paths for bikers and pedestrians.
+Trail construction was recently completed and is now open to the public.
+These dedicated bike lanes and sidewalks will connect our rural landscape to downtown Lexington creating a 12-mile trail from the Isaac Murphy Memorial Art Garden to the Kentucky Horse Park.
 It will also provide access to the Town Branch Commons and Town Branch Trail and the growing county-wide trails system.
 Visit the Legacy Trail homepage to learn more about this trail.

 LFUCG hosted a ribbon-cutting for the Legacy Trail on October 8, 2020.

 See more about the event by visiting LFUCG's news page.